 How Is A ‘Pardon’ Different?

-A pardon for a criminal conviction doesn’t mean that you are innocent of the crime.
-It does, however, mean that your sentence will be reduced or eliminated, and that you will be technically forgiven for the crime.
-A pardon has no effect on your criminal record, however.
-A pardon has to be issued by the executive branch—a governor for a state crime or the president for federal crimes.
+A pardon for a criminal conviction doesn’t mean you are innocent of the crime.
+It does mean that your sentence will be reduced or eliminated, and you will technically be forgiven for the crime.
+A pardon does not affect your criminal record, however.
+The executive branch—a governor for a state crime or the president for federal crimes—must grant a pardon.

-Schedule a free initial consultation with a lawyer at our Lancaster, Pennsylvania, firm today by calling 717-397-7055 or toll free at 866-614-6520.
+Schedule a free initial consultation with the PA pardon attorney at our Lancaster, Pennsylvania, firm today by calling 717-397-7055 or toll-free at 866-614-6520.
 You may also use our online email form by writing to us here.